Class VersionProperties

 can set or override for a particular tenant.

-The value is whatever the setting requires
+The value is whatever the setting requires.
+Values (strings) representing integer and float is parsed using InvariantCulture.

 This mechanism is intended for experimental features that need (and must allow) repeated changes